yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 - Claiming of Code (For in-game rewards)
 - FAQ page with search function
 - Privacy Policy page (When necessary)
-- Database/Local storage for login and prevention of the re-loading screen
+- Database/Local storage for login
 ```

 # Developing the Site Structure (Structure)